 Criminology

-The atmosphere of the School is informal and friendly and there is a lively and diverse postgraduate community.
+The atmosphere is informal and friendly and there is a lively and diverse postgraduate community.
 Regular staff/graduate seminars introduce you to the work of academic staff and research students as well as academic visitors, and provide opportunities both for sociability and for intellectual stimulation.
-The large number of academic staff and our favourable staff/student ratios mean that academic staff are readily accessible.
+The large number of academic staff and our favourable staff/student ratios mean that academic staff are readily accessible so you can get the support you need to do your best work.

 A key feature of the MA Criminology is its involvement in a Common Study Programme.
 The Common Study Programme in Critical Criminology is a biannual student-centred conference at which students are invited to present papers, meet students and staff from other countries and exchange ideas.